-We have initiated long-term experimental and descriptive studies of community ecology in a dry savanna woodland ecosystem on the Laikipia Plateau in Kenya, at the Mpala Research Centre.
-Using different types of exclosures, we will determine the separate and combined effects on community structure of herbivory by cattle, elephants, and other indigenous large mammal species.
-This work is being done in collaboration with the University of Nairobi, the National Museums of Kenya and the Kenya Wildlife service.
+In 1992, we initiated long-term experimental and descriptive studies of community ecology in a dry savanna woodland ecosystem on the Laikipia Plateau in Kenya, at the Mpala Research Centre.
+The centerpiece of this research is the Kenya Long-term Exclosure Experiment (KLEE), established in 1995.
+Using different types of exclosures, we are demonstrating the separate and combined effects on community structure of herbivory by cattle, elephants, and other indigenous large herbivores (zebras, gazelles, elands, buffaloes, hartebeests, oryx).
+This work is being done in collaboration with Karatina University, Egerton University, the University of Nairobi, the National Museums of Kenya, and the Kenya Wildlife service.

 Over 70% of Africa is arid or semi-arid, and this land is under continuing pressure for increased grazing and conversion to agriculture, risking disastrous consequences (species extinction, desertification, and the contribution of changing land use to global warming).
 This long-term study will help clarify both natural and human-induced dynamics in an arid land African ecosystem, in the context of changing land use.